joenano/rpscrape/README.md

      CODE: 4    | Bangor
      CODE: 5    | Bath
      CODE: 6    | Beverley
-     CODE: 7    | Brighton
-     CODE: 8    | Carlisle
 ```

-If you want to search for a specific region or course, add a search term as shown below.
+Add a search term to search for a specific region or course:

 ```
 [rpscrape]> regions france